GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

 <img src="images/15-workaround-service.png" >

-2. Run the below command to see the service with appropriate endpoints.
+2. Run the below command to see the above created workaround service with appropriate endpoints.

 ```
 oc describe -n multicluster-endpoint service mcm-svc-registry-test